roshankanel/unit8project/README.md

 - Presentation Manager: Shayan

 ## Day 1
+Leaning towards crypto portfolio analyser, that will take desired growth aspirations and return and optimal mix of crypto portfolios and trade time windows.
+Initial steps:
+- Have an initial tool that tells us how to maximise returns first: what crypto currency mix, what trade time window, etc.
+- Create a follow up prototype that takes desired growth % and returns optimal mix/trade window.
 - Roshan to do research on the APIs
 - Ferdows to do research on optimising crypto portfolio returns online
 - Ferdows to learn how to create a branch in the GitHub repo and maintain the README.md file